luxui/lux-core/API_IMPLEMENTATION.md

 because this is only a `view` and none of the mutation actions.
-Another important point to cover is that this could be the response for an unauthenticated request or an authenticate request with no permissions to alter the state of the resource; Luxui doesn't actually care which is the case as it only knows what representation it received.
+Another important point to cover is that this could be the response for an unauthenticated request or an authenticate request with no permissions to alter the state of the resource; LuxUI doesn't actually care which is the case as it only knows what representation it received.

 There are more options/configuration that can be added to various fields and